 - Social Security Administration 1099 form

 - Pay stub with your name and Social Security number on it

 Again, photocopies and faxes of these documents will NOT be accepted.

-If you need to correct or update information at the SSA, do so several days before you apply for a DL or ID card.
+If you need to correct or update information at the SSA, do so several days before you apply for a driver's license or ID card.
 For information on how to do this, visit www.ssa.gov.
-Your SSN will not be listed on your DL or ID.
-The Iowa DOT will assign you a unique DL or ID number.
+Your SSN will not be listed on your driver's license or ID.
+The Iowa DOT will assign you a unique driver's license or ID number.

 Iowa residency and current residential address: You must present two documents that include your current name and Iowa residential address.
 Examples of acceptable documents are listed below.

 - Valid insurance card or certificate of coverage (life, health, auto, homeowner’s or renter’s)